KevindeCao/AI-Learning-Project-for-Non-code/README.md

 Open this folder in VS Code.

 3. Create These Files
-Inside your folder, create:
+Inside your folder or open folder with VSCODE, create: main.py history_chat.py
-main.pyhistory_chat.py.env
+.env

-4. Get Your Claude API Key
+5. Get Your Claude API Key
 Go to:
 Claude Console